loopbackio/loopback.io/pages/en/lb3/Remote-methods.md

 1. Edit the [Model definition JSON file](Model-definition-JSON-file.html) in `/common/models` directory; for example, to attach a remote method to the Person model, edit `/common/models/person.js`.
 If you created the model with the [Model generator](Model-generator.html), then this file will already exist.

 2. Define a method that will handle the request.
 The method name determines whether a remote method is static or an instance method.
-A method name starting with `prototype.` indicates an instance method; otherwise, it's a static method.
+A method name starting with `prototype.` indicates an instance method; otherwise, it's a static method. **NOTE**: By default, a remote method is static.
+You must specify `prototype.` in the method name to create an instance method.

 3. Call [`remoteMethod()`](http://apidocs.strongloop.com/loopback/#model-remotemethod), to register the method, calling it with two parameters:
     - First parameter is a string that is the name of the method you defined in step 2
     - Second (optional) parameter provides additional configuration for the REST endpoint.

-{% include important.html content="The LoopBack [model generator](Model-generator.html) automatically converts camel-case model names (for example MyModel) to lowercase dashed names (my-model).
+{% include tip.html content="The LoopBack [model generator](Model-generator.html) automatically converts camel-case model names (for example MyModel) to lowercase dashed names (my-model).
 For example, if you create a model named \"FooBar\" with the model generator, it creates files `foo-bar.json` and `foo-bar.js` in `common/models`.
 However, the model name (\"FooBar\") will be preserved via the model's name property.
 " %}